January 17, 2020

 EXPERIMENT ALCATRAZ (1950)

-Equal-billed John Howard, doing a respectable job here, plays the doctor who discovers a serum that may cure a fatal blood disease.
+John Howard, doing a respectable job here, plays the doctor who discovers a serum that may cure a fatal blood disease.
 Death is an alternate outcome.
 Leading and supporting actor, Robert Shayne, had an unmistakable vocal tone as if talking through a hollow plastic box.
 A wound-tight mellow sound.
 His perpetual smirk here will immediately suggest he is up to no good.
-He is one of several Alcatraz prisoners to go free if they volunteer to take part in the Navy's experimental research.
-A notorious racketeer, Shayne appears to go insane after his injection of a radioactive isotope, stabbing and killing his prison pal lying in the nearby bed with a pair of scissors lifted from a Navy Lieutenant, Joan Dixon.
-It reflects badly on her assumed negligence and the Navy removes her from the immediately canceled experimental program.
+He is one of several Alcatraz prisoners to be set free if they volunteer to take part in the Navy's experimental research.
+A notorious racketeer, Shayne appears to go insane after his injection of a radioactive isotope, stabbing and killing his prison pal lying in the nearby bed with a pair of scissors lifted from a Navy Lieutenant, the equally-billed Joan Dixon.
+It reflects badly on her assumed negligence and the Navy removes her immediately and cancels the experimental program.

 Howard knows from repeated tests, that the reaction of the serum with the isotope actually dulls the person’s emotions, not excite them to violence.
 He sets out to prove Shayne, who has since returned to his racketeering, is a murderer.
 Back in his formal wear, Shayne is quite smug about his chances of being booked for murder.
 To deter his investigations, Howard is pummeled repeatedly by Shayne’s muscle.
 The balance of the film reveals why Shayne would kill his prison pal.
 Not exactly an original idea, it involves the pal’s wife.
 Though Howard never witnesses “The End” by the end, his research is reinstated by the Navy and I assume Dixon gets her job back.